 Yes, there are a limited number of travel bursaries available for UK 'Home' applicants in financial need attending an interview or departmental open day.
 To apply please contact the Student Funding office (0117) 3317972 or email email@example.com.

 There is no dress code for the visit day.
 The department has a friendly and relaxed environment, and formal or business dress is not required.

-If you have a question about the course you have applied for, our online prospectus should have the answer.
+If you have a question about the course you have applied for, please visit the online prospectus.

-If you cannot find the answer to your question above, please contact firstname.lastname@example.org or +44 (0)117 928 8150 - the Admissions team will be very happy to help.
+If you cannot find the answer to your question, please contact firstname.lastname@example.org or +44 (0)117 928 8150 - the Admissions team will be very happy to help.